 Because Maine OUI laws prohibit driving while impaired to any slight degree, the state can charge you at any BAC level and attempt to prosecute you with evidence of impairment other than chemical tests, such as the arresting officer’s report and testimony.

 A growing number of OUI charges are occurring where police claim the motorist was driving under the influence of drugs.
 Increasingly, the intoxicant is marijuana or a prescription drug.
+This is commonly known as a drugged driving charge.

 If you need an experienced Maine DUI attorney, contact our law office now.
 Attorney Hartley can talk with you about your charges during a free initial consultation.